sfstoolbox/sfs-matlab/doc/modal-window.rst

 Modal Windows
 =============

-In the time-domain implementation of |NFC-HOA| it is possible to apply different weighting factors to each mode of the driving signals in the circular harmonics domain.
+In the time-domain implementation of |NFC-HOA| it is possible to apply different weighting factors to each mode of the driving signals in the circular harmonics domain by changing the ``conf.modal_window`` configuration parameter.
 Using a weighting window that is smoother than the default rectangular window, causes a concentration of energy to fewer loudspeakers.

 .. sourcecode:: matlab